yramachers/PVTree/README.md

 which will set the environment variables controlling the choice of compiler used during the build.
 Currently GCC 4.9.X+ is required.

-2. Outside of the source code directory create a new build and install directory
+2. Create a new build and install directory

 > mkdir Build
 > mkdir Install